PixelG-t/Wod-map-maker/README.md

-# War of Dots Map Editor - Enhanced Edition
+# War of Dots Map Editor

 A powerful map editor with multi-layer overlay support and modern UI design.